Recitation 10 — Intro to Python

 statements for testing

-B. Practice
+Practice

-Have students write tests for their shipping cost function:
+Write tests for your shipping cost function.

-VI.
-For Loops and List Processing (10 minutes)
+For Loops and List Processing

 Pyret (for each):